crowdagger/crowbook/book_example/config.md

 * `+ file_name.md` includes a numbered chapter.
 * `- file_name.md` includes an unnumbered chapter.
-* `! file_name.md` includes a chapter whose title won't be displayed (except in the toc for epub); this is useful for e.g. including a copyright at the beginning or the book, or for short stories where there is only one chapter.
+* `! file_name.md` includes a chapter whose title won't be displayed (except in the table of contents); this is useful for e.g. including a copyright at the beginning or the book, or for short stories where there is only one chapter.
 * `42. file_name.md` specifies the number for a chapter.